-Security Individual Limit Aggregate Portfolio Limit national credit union share insurance fund, and/or any other deposit guaranty amount Money market funds 5% of total money market fund value No limit State of Idaho and its municipalities, including any county, city, metropolitan water district, municipal utility district, school district, institute of higher education or other taxing districts A. Limited to 20% of issue sizeB.
+Security Individual Limit Aggregate Portfolio Limit Bank certificate of deposit Limited to FDIC insurance, national credit union share insurance fund, and/or any other deposit guaranty amount No limit Money market funds 5% of total money market fund value No limit State of Idaho and its municipalities, including any county, city, metropolitan water district, municipal utility district, school district, institute of higher education or other taxing districts A. Limited to 20% of issue sizeB.
 Limited by issuer (at purchase date) to 10% of the investment portfolio 25% of portfolio Non-government issuers - excluding financial institutions A. Limited to 20% of issue sizeB.
 Limited by issuer (at purchase date) to 5% of the investment portfolio 40% includes all non-government issuers of portfolio) Non-government issuers - financial institutions A. Limited to 10% of issue size.B.
 Limited by issuer (at purchase date) to 5% of the investment portfolio 40% (Includes all non-government issuers of portfolio)